Young offenders need more education, says think tank

 In its green paper - Transforming Youth Custody: Putting Education at the Heart of Detention - the government is looking at the free schools programme, as well as the academies programmes, as models to improve education standards for youth in custody.

-Most 15 to 17-year-olds in custody have been excluded from school and half of those have the literacy skills expected of a seven to 11-year-old.'In crisis'
+Most 15 to 17-year-olds in custody have been excluded from school and half of those have the literacy skills expected of a seven to 11-year-old.

 Edward Boyd, deputy policy director of the CSJ, said: "The youth justice system is being treated as a dumping ground for youngsters that no-one knows how to help.